Sample video below!

 When and how will we know who wins?

-Two chapters names will be drawn on July 3.
+Two chapters names will be drawn on August 20 by our founder, Marilyn Price.
 It is possible for your chapter's name to be drawn twice.
 Winning chapters can choose between two prizes which are a Trips for Kids Jersey, or a unique metal sign created by our new Trips for Kids Tulare Chapter which reads "more kids on bikes".
 If your chapter's name is drawn twice, you will automatically receive one jersey and one metal sign.
 If two different chapters win, they will each have the option of choosing which prize they want.